golubitsky/blog/quotes.md

 > It is an evil when the drama of a life does not continue in others for reason of their deafness or ignorance.

 — _Finite and Infinite Games_ (p.
 32), James P. Carse

+> CS folks have long sought "high level coding" as a way of expressing something that clearly begs expressing.
+I find that I can use simple C to frame out even the grandest concepts.
+It should be concrete, yet general.

+> \[Alan\] Kay taught us that good design form reflects human mental models.

+- James Coplien, LinkedIn post, 2022-02-09